asaladino/site-index/README.md

 Options

   --domain www.domain.com    (Required) Domain to crawl.
   --output file              (Required) Folder to output the information to.
   --uri /path/to/file.html   You might want to add just one more path to index.
   --html                     Save the raw html to file.
   --headers                  Save the response headers to file.
   --limit number             Max number of urls to scan.
 Default is 500, a value of -1 scans without
                              limit.
   --screenshots number       Max number of screenshots to take.
 Default is 1, a value of -1 screenshots
                              every page.
-  --type sitemap|crawl|single   Use the sitemap or crawl to index a site for links.
+  --type crawl|single        Do you want to crawl the whole site or just one page?
+  --seedWithSitemap          Should the crawl start off with seeding from the sitemap?
   --verbose                  Output progress information on the index.
   --help                     Print this usage guide.
 ```